Musser Ancestors

 Many members of a separate Musser family which settled around Petersburg, Mahoning County, Ohio, in 1801 were from the York County, Pennsylvania Moser or Mosser family.
 See also the Moser Index or the Mosser Index.

-Mahoning County, Ohio - Peter Musser, another son of Michael Mosser and Maria Eva Elsasser, was a founder of Petersburg, Springfield Township, Mahoning County, Ohio about 1801.
+Mahoning County, Ohio - Peter Musser, a son of Michael Mosser and Maria Eva Elsasser, was a founder of Petersburg, Springfield Township, Mahoning County, Ohio about 1801.
 Maria Eva Elsasser Mosser and many other family members are buried there in the Old Lutheran Cemetery.